Which training awards should I enter?

 If you’re a vendor and want your product or solution recognised in general, not just for one client deployment, then there are categories in other learning technologies awards to consider, but these two schemes are focused on this:

-Hopefully you’ve identified with one or more of these five statements.
+Hopefully you’ve identified with one or more of these six statements.
 So, what now?

 The first step, as mentioned, is to formulate your plan.
 Whilst we have highlighted some of the most credible training awards above, you should definitely check out our free list of UK HR and training awards and the Global HR programmes that feature on our sister site International Awards List.
 If you want to do this thoroughly and strategically using our awards planning service, then our team can keyword search all the 5,000+ awards and their categories in our vast and continuously updated awards database, and then present your bespoke list using our unique Awards Planner technology – applying a traffic light system to awards and categories.